 With a ridiculous combination of strength and quickness, Stephen Paea has all the physical tools to be a disruptive force in the middle in a 4-3 scheme.
 The Giants' Barry Cofield is coming off a strong 2010 campaign, and Chris Canty rebounded nicely from a disappointing 2009 season with the Giants, but Paea's excellent lower body strength and his aggressive approach allow him to really be an explosive force against the run, as he's consistently forced opposing offensive lines to double and triple team him.

-Adding Paea's skill set and physical ability to an already strong Giants defensive line group could make the unit an absolute nightmare for opposing offenses, and the Giants put a high value on defensive lineman year in and year out in the off-season, continuing to look to build the strongest front four in the NFL.2011 NFL Draft, Akeem Ayers, New York, New York Giants, NFL
+Adding Paea's skill set and physical ability to an already strong Giants defensive line group could make the unit an absolute nightmare for opposing offenses, and the Giants put a high value on defensive lineman year in and year out in the off-season, continuing to look to build the strongest front four in the NFL.Tags: 2011 NFL Draft, Akeem Ayers, New York, New York Giants, NFL